aniketkt/ImageStackPy/README.md

 Img_Viewer.py contains functions to view image stacks in a slider window using matplotlib interactive widgets.
 You can also view the histogram, plot profile of pixel intensity across images, etc.

-I define an image stack as a python list of 2D numpy arrays with identical shape - I(Z,Y,X).
+An image stack is defined  as a python list of 2D numpy arrays with identical shape - I(Z,Y,X).
 The 'Z axis' is the python list.

-Installation:
+####Installation:

-Use python 3.3+
+Use a dedicated python 3 environment,
-In an environment type,

 pip install git+https://github.com/aniketkt/ImageStackPy.git#egg=ImageStackPy

 Example:
 from ImageStackPy import ImageProcessing as IP